sysco-middleware/sysco-middleware.github.io/_posts/2019-04-07-How-To-Document-Business-Requirements.md

 #### What is requirements documenting? ####

 Requirements documenting is a process of writing requirements which are officially adopted by corresponding stakeholders.
-It is used as the formalization and confirmation for entering realization phase and their operating in the real-world environment.
+It is used as the formalisation and confirmation for entering realisation phase and their operating in the real-world environment.
 Requirements documentation describes a need for a new business initiative, activity, change or project for go live stage where the requested outcome in form of a product, process, service or event must be accomplished.
 There are documented different types of requirements such as business requirements, system requirements, product requirements, etc. In this article, we will focus on documenting business requirements in projects.

 ![Requirements](/images/2019-04-07-How-To-Document-Business-Requirements/Picture1.png)